 • The unique approach you take to the work—this could be how you “invest, engage or lead”

-• Program results—focus on outcomes
+• Program results—hone in on outcomes vs. outputs

 • Human, personal stories from program participants, volunteers, and other stakeholders